Jason Heyward Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.9 K/9, which ranks 17th in MLB.
+- The pitching staff for the Pirates has a collective 8.8 K/9, which ranks 16th in the league.

-- The Pirates have a 3.64 team ERA that ranks ninth among all league pitching staffs.
+- The Pirates' 3.78 team ERA ranks 10th among all league pitching staffs.

-- Pirates pitchers combine to give up 20 home runs (0.9 per game), the sixth-fewest in the league.
+- Pirates pitchers combine to allow 21 home runs (0.9 per game), the fifth-fewest in baseball.

-- Oviedo makes the start for the Pirates, his fifth of the season.
-He is 2-1 with a 2.22 ERA and 25 strikeouts through 24 1/3 innings pitched.
+- Contreras (2-1) gets the starting nod for the Pirates in his fifth start of the season.
+He's put together a 4.57 ERA in 21 2/3 innings pitched, with 19 strikeouts.

-- In his last outing on Wednesday against the Colorado Rockies, the righty threw six innings, giving up one earned run while surrendering three hits.
+- In his most recent time out on Thursday, the right-hander threw 6 2/3 innings against the Cincinnati Reds, allowing one earned run while surrendering five hits.

+- In four games this season, the 23-year-old has a 4.57 ERA and 7.9 strikeouts per nine innings, while giving up a batting average of .284 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.